hsakkout/genai-realtor/README.md

 - Stable Diffusion model for prompted CV image generation
 - RAG-based Augmented listing descriptions tailoring in user-specific requirements

-The Repo was written by Hani ElSakkout to fulfill one of many requirements for the Udacity Generative AI Certification 03/2025.
+The Repo was written to fulfill one of multiple requirements for the Udacity Generative AI Nanodegree Certification 03/2025.

 ## Use Instructions